Sinclert/SentimentAI/README.md

 <br>

 ## Requirements:
-This project requires Python 3.4 (or superior) 🐍 , as long as some additional packages such as:<br>
+This project requires Python 3.4, 3.5 or 3.6 🐍 , as long as some additional packages such as:<br>
 - <a href="https://matplotlib.org">Matplotlib</a>
 - <a href="http://www.nltk.org">NLTK</a>
 - <a href="http://www.numpy.org">Numpy</a>